Remi-Gau/check_my_code/README.md

 Some aspects of this function will require Matlab 2017a (recursive search through sub-folders) or above to work.

-Also because octave does not have a linter, so this will only work with matlab.
+Also because octave does not have a linter, so this will only work with Matlab.

 Any help is welcome to make this available to older Matlab version or to implement it in octave.

 ### Direct download

 Click on the `Clone or download` button and then on `Download ZIP`.
-Unzip the downloaded file and add the content of the zipped folder to your matlab path.
+Unzip the downloaded file and add the content of the zipped folder to your Matlab path.

 ### Git